China–Netherlands relations: 21st century

-In March 2014, Chinese Communist Party general secretary Xi Jinping made the first state visit of China to the Netherlands in history.
+In March 2014, Chinese Communist Party general secretary Xi Jinping made the first state visit of China to the Netherlands.

-In July 2019, the UN ambassadors from 22 nations, including Netherlands, signed a joint letter to the UNHRC condemning China's mistreatment of the Uyghurs as well as its mistreatment of other minority groups, urging the Chinese government to close the Xinjiang internment camps.
+In July 2019, the UN ambassadors from 22 nations, including Netherlands, signed a joint letter to the UNHRC condemning China's alleged mistreatment of the Uyghurs and other minorities, urging the Chinese government to close the Xinjiang internment camps.
+The PRC continues to deny the allegations, with support from several Muslim countries like Saudi Arabia, Burkina Faso, Qatar, UAE, Iraq, Pakistan and Egypt.
+Many Chinese allies such as Russia, Belarus, DPRK, Cuba, Angola, Vietnam and Laos have strongly supported China on the issue.

 In February 2021, the Dutch House of Representatives voted to recognize the Chinese government's treatment of its Uyghur Muslim minority as genocide, becoming the first country in the European Union to do so.

-In February 2024, the Dutch Military Intelligence and Security Service and the General Intelligence and Security Service stated that Chinese state hackers penetrated a Dutch military network the prior year.
+In February 2024, the Netherlands Defence Intelligence and Security Service and the General Intelligence and Security Service stated that Chinese state hackers penetrated a Dutch military network the prior year.
 The same month, Dutch trade minister Geoffrey van Leeuwen justified export controls on ASML tools to China on the grounds that they would be used for "high-value weapons systems and weapons of mass destruction."
 In April 2024, the Dutch Military Intelligence and Security Service stated that Chinese spies were actively targeting the Netherlands' semiconductor, aerospace and maritime industries in order to strengthen China's armed forces.

 In June 2024, the Dutch Ministry of Defence accused China of creating an "unsafe situation" when its fighter jets encircled Dutch frigate HNLMS Tromp in international waters in the East China Sea.
 In October 2024, the Dutch National Coordinator for Security and Counterterrorism stated that Chinese state-backed cyberattacks had increasingly moved from cyberespionage to also prepare for sabotage.

 In May 2025, Dutch defense minister Ruben Brekelmans stated that Chinese espionage on the Netherlands' semiconductor sector is "intensifying."
 In October 2025, the Dutch Ministry of Economic Affairs took control of Nexperia's governance using the powers of the Goods Availability Act, citing national security and European economic security.
 The Chinese government subsequently banned Nexperia from exporting products that it makes in China.
+In April 2026, the Dutch head of military intelligence stated that Chinese espionage is increasingly targeting Western military industries.
+In May 2026, China's People's Liberation Army stated that it used electronic warfare attacks on the Dutch frigate De Ruyter to drive it out of disputed areas in the South China Sea near the Paracel Islands.